Dmkk01/Deep-Learning---Regularization/README.md

-# Deep-Learning---Regularization
+# Regularization with Deep Learning
-A few examples of regularization techniques used for Deep Learning with PyTorch
+This repository presents some of the basic techniques used for optimizating/regularizing deep neural network with PyTorch It also includes a simple Movie Recommender system with the above mentioned techniques.